phkhanhtrinh23/livel_application/README.md

   ```sh
   build\app\outputs\flutter-apk\app-release.apk
   ```
+You can only see this path when you clone the repository.

 After you have downloaded the .apk file, you should check whether this file is the original one or not by using [Checksum](https://www.howtogeek.com/363735/what-is-a-checksum-and-why-should-you-care/) to compare your checksums with ours.
 Our checksums file is located at [Google Drive](https://shorturl.at/msuxB).